parrisma/distledge/docs/demo/index.md

 It is written as an interactive question and answer session between a commentator and one or more subject matter experts.

-Depending on the audience, a few of the early questions can be asked directly to them in to help engage them with the thought process.
+Depending on the audience, a few of the early questions can be asked directly to them to help engage them with the thought process.

 ## 0. What are we going to see ?